isomerpages/moe-kranjisec/announcements/notice/_posts/2023-04-25-post-Direct Schools Admission Webinar 2023.md

 ---
 Interested to find out more about Direct School Admissions (DSA) to Kranji Secondary and the #KranjiExperience?

-Join us on 5 May 2023 (Fri) as we share about the various DSA talent areas!
+Join us on 5 May 2023 (Fri), 5:30pm until 6:30pm as we share about the various DSA talent areas!
 Register here: [https://go.gov.sg/kssdsa2023](https://go.gov.sg/kssdsa2023).

 See you!